 LATE POLICY

-If you are more than 10 minutes late to class, you will be counted for half an absence.
-Attendance is taken promptly at the beginning of class.
+If you are more than 10 minutes late to class (either face-to-face or for our online discussions), you will be counted for half an absence.
+Attendance is taken promptly at the beginning of our class time.

 CIVILITY POLICY

 This class will tolerate neither disruptive language nor disruptive behavior.
 Disruptive language includes, but is not limited to, violent and/or belligerent and/or insulting remarks, including sexist, racist, homophobic or anti-ethnic slurs, bigotry, and disparaging commentary, either spoken or written (offensive slang is included in this category).
 While each of you have a right to your own opinions, inflammatory language founded in ignorance or hate is unacceptable and will be dealt with immediately.
-Disruptive behavior includes the use of cell phones, pagers or any other form of electronic communication during the class session (email, web-browsing).
+Disruptive behavior includes the use of cell phones, laptops, or any other form of electronic communication during the class session (email, web-browsing).
 Disruptive behavior also includes whispering or talking when another member of the class is speaking or engaged in relevant conversation (remember that I am a member of this class as well).
 This classroom functions on the premise of respect, and you will be asked to leave the classroom if you violate any part of this statement on civility.
+If you are disruptive during our online sessions, I will ask you in a private message to leave the discussion board, and I have the right to count you absent.

 UNIVERSITY POLICIES